hupili/python-for-data-and-media-communication-gitbook/first-question.md

 ## MAC

 Modern Mac OS versions come with Python 2.7.x installed (or Python 2.6.1 if an older Mac OS X version), but with several reasons, many Python users may need to update Python in Mac OS to a newer version like Python 3.
-* You can type`python --version` to check out the version on your computer.
+* You can type`python --version`in terminal to check out the version on your computer.

 ### How to Install the Updated Python 3 in Mac OS
 1. by using the Python package installer from python.org